LTM888/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+PropTypes are used to validate your code to make sure the data you receive is valid.

 - [ ] Describe a life-cycle event in React?

+Lifecycle of a component can be defined as the series of methods that are invoked in different stages of the component's existence which are mounted and unmounted.

 - [ ] Explain the details of a Higher Order Component?

+A higher-order component (HOC) is an advanced technique in React for reusing component logic.
+Higher-order component is a function that takes a component and returns a new componen

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+You can use a CSS stylesheet, or use inline stylinging , or my favoret Styled-components.
+Each has there on benefits but it is up to the useron which benfits them the best.

 ## Project Setup